-Lynn van der Linde is a Director of Marketing and Donor Relations at Canadian Blood Services, where she creates awareness and action plans for Canadians to donate blood on a regular basis.
-Lynn has also held various executive Board of Director positions with Canadian charities, namely Fertile Future – an organization that helps young cancer patients understand their fertility options before undergoing cancer treatments that may render them infertile; as well as The IBD Foundation of Canada – which helps educate and empower youth and adults afflicted with Inflammatory Bowel Disease.
+Lynn van der Linde is an independent consultant helping corporations, governments and non-profit organizations build effective strategies and high performing teams.
+She brings more than twenty years of experience in both private and public sectors, having held various executive positions, most recently with IBM and Canadian Blood Services.
+Lynn has also held various executive Board of Director positions with Canadian charities, namely Fertile Future – an organization that helps young cancer patients understand their fertility options before undergoing cancer treatments that may render them infertile; as well as The IBD Foundation of Canada – where she helped educate and empower youth and adults afflicted with Inflammatory Bowel Disease.
 Lynn is also an accredited Sommelier and provides wine reviews on behalf of Natalie MacLean.
-Her most important job though is being the proud mother of two young boys.
-Her oldest son, Max was diagnosed with Ulcerative Colitis in July 2012 where she has witnessed first-hand the physical, mental and emotional challenges that come with this disease.
+Her most important job though is being the proud mother of two teenage boys.
+Her oldest son, Max was diagnosed with Ulcerative Colitis in July 2012 where she witnessed first-hand the physical, mental and emotional challenges that come with this disease.
 This understanding fuels her need to help children affected by IBD – and their parents – and ultimately find better treatments that will only come about through continued investment in research.
-She believes whole-heartedly in the mission of the CHEO Research Institute and looks forward to contributing to this important cause.
+She believes whole-heartedly in the mission of the CHEO Research Institute and is honoured to contribute to this important cause.

 Martin Zablocki – Treasurer